dortania/USB-Map-Guide-Legacy/system-preparation.md

 So before we can USB map, we need to set a couple things:

 * [USBInjectAll](https://github.com/Sniki/OS-X-USB-Inject-All/releases) under both EFI/OC/Kexts and config.plist -> Kernel -> Add
-  * We need this kext to make sure any ports not defined in ACPI will still show up in macOS, note that this *shouldn't* be required on Skylake and newer as the USB ports are defined within ACPI
+  * We need this kext to make sure any ports not defined in ACPI will still show up in macOS, note that this *shouldn't* be required on Skylake and newer as the USB ports are defined within ACPI.
+    * Because OEMs don't always include the ports even on newer systems, we recommend all Intel users use USBInjectAll until properly mapped.
   * Note that this **does not work on AMD**
 * config.plist -> Kernel -> Quirks -> XhciPortLimit -> True
   * So we can temporally get around the 15 port limit to map our ports